autocrossblog/autocrossblog_astro/src/content/post/2009/power-washing-the-second-suspension.md

 url: "2009/power-washing-the-second-suspension"
 tags: [ 240z, datsun ]
 ---
 We got back from Colorado on Saturday night.

 Sunday afternoon I was out in the driveway power washing the extra suspension for the 240z.
 I got quite a bit done, it looks a lot better than before, and I also managed to get most of the disassembled so that I could get it sand blasted.

-I did manage to get grease all over the driveway though, which then go on the dogs when Natalie decided to try to wash the dogs in the driveway while I was out there.
+I did manage to get grease all over the driveway though, which then got on the dogs when Natalie decided to try to wash the dogs in the driveway while I was out there.
 Whoops!
 Lesson learned, grease gets everywhere.